 is one of the most popular choices for small and medium businesses.
 There is also the option of incorporating a Bulgarian A.D, the joint stock company, for large companies.
 An entrepreneur who comes from a different country, such as Croatia

-or Holland, can also set up a sole proprietorship, a partnership, a representative office, a branch or a subsidiary.
+, can also set up a sole proprietorship, a partnership, a representative office, a branch or a subsidiary.

 After that, the Bulgarian company

 foundation documents must be executed in front of a notary, the minimum share capital must be deposited in a bank account, the notarized documents must be registered in the Commercial Register at the Registry Agency and not least, the entity must register for VAT.
 You may need a lawyer's

 advice for doing business in Bulgaria, such as in other countries like France.

 The Bulgarian O.O.D (limited liability company) is a form of business especially established by the small and medium companies and it is formed by members with the liability limited to their contribution to the company’s capital.
 It is considered very advantageous to open a Bulgarian O.O.D because unlike other jurisdictions, there is no need to submit a minimal share capital at incorporation.
 The main documents of a Bulgarian limited liability company necessary for registration are the Articles of Incorporation and the Memorandum of Association (the last one in case only one shareholder is involved).
 The company of this type is managed by a director appointed by the general meeting of the shareholders (considered the highest instance in the entity).
 The name of the company must be unique and followed by the termination O.O.D